I have never made a Lazy Susan before but there is a first time for everything.

 - Drill to install the Lazy Susan hardware kit

-The first thing I did was to sand down any rough areas on the wood circle.
+The first thing you need to consider is sanding down any rough areas on the wood cutout.
 For the most part the circle was cut really well and already sanded down.

-I then applied two layers of the Minwax Early American stain and allowed it to dry overnight.
+Apply two layers of the stain in your choice of color.
+I used Minwax Early American stain and allowed it to dry overnight.
 I also applied one layer of stain to the back side of the Lazy Susan for an overall consistent stain look.

 I traced the templates with a pencil and painted in my design with metallic gold, green, and white craft paints.
 This step took a couple of days to complete as I worked on the design and allowed the layers of paint to dry between coats or added details as I went along.
 The design was free form and evolving the whole time as I worked on the project so there were some imperfections and mistakes to embrace along the way.
 Since I wasn’t making this as a gift I could deal with those.